 I know a lot of people who have been bitten by monkeys here, adults.
 Be careful, this isn’t a very safe area with kids.

-Avoiding monkeys is something we make a point of, particularly at this point in our travels as we hadn’t yet had rabies shots.
+Avoiding monkeys is something we make a point of, particularly at the point in our travels as we hadn’t yet had rabies shots.

 If you like monkeys you will love it.
 You should not carry food in your hands, pockets or bags.
 Do take a hefty handbag or some emergency rocks, just in case.